When Does Child Support Stop in Pennsylvania?

 Your Child Graduates High School

 Your child support obligation may end after your child graduates High School.
-If your child reaches 18 while in their senior year, you are obligated to pay child support until they graduate.
+If your child reaches 18 while in their senior year, you are obligated to pay child support in Pennsylvania until they graduate.
 Similarly, if your child turns 18 after graduating High School, you must pay child support until they turn 18.

 Your Child Becomes Emancipated